 - For International Students (Non-U.S. Citizens/Non-U.S. Permanent Residents)

 A completed Certification of Finances Form and supporting bank statements will be required of non-US citizens/non-US permanent residents applying from outside the United States.

 Personal Interview & Campus Visit

 An official campus visit and/or interview are highly encouraged and may be considered as a factor in the overall evaluation process.
 An evaluative interview is required for test score-optional candidates and/or for consideration for the competitive Brown, Dixon and Garey Scholarship programs.
-Personal interviews for competitive scholarship consideration must be conducted by February 1.
+Personal interviews for competitive scholarship consideration must be completed by February 1.
 In addition, some students may receive a special request for an interview after an initial review of their application has been completed.
 In these cases, the interview is required before a final decision will be made.

 Complete the first section of the Mid-Year Report Form and give it to your high school counselor.
 The Mid-Year Report must be submitted as soon as grades are available, but no later than March 1.
 Your counselor may submit the mid-year report and updated transcript electronically.